ZaurOrg/Zaurux/README.md

 # Zaurux
-Unix-compatible free(as in freedom) OS that will be fully free(as in freedom).
+Unix-compatible libre OS that will be fully libre.

 Because this is a free software, you can help with development.

+# Microkernel
+Zaurux uses microkernel which just allocates resources to the programs, all other system things do the servers and init system.

+# Package control
+To download, remove and upgrade packages, use ´´´zpkg´´´ command.
+Zpkg is package manager for Unix-like operating systems.
+**IN DEVELOPMENT**

+# License
+Zaurux is protected under GNU GPL v3-or-later

 ### LAST RELEASE: none

         Zaurux, simple OS
-        Copyright (C) 2024  GNUAn
+        Copyright (C) 2024  ZaurOrg

         This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by